rlancaste/Astro-Dev/README.md

 At this point you have a currently up to date version of INDI, INDI-3rd Party, KStars, and (optionally) INDI Web Manager App.
-You can use these programs if you like, they should be fully functional and bleeding edge, but note that they are not portable, they rely on the files in the folders used to build these programs.
-This includes the QT version you linked it to, as well as the files in the ASTRO-ROOT directory.
+You can use these programs if you like, they should be fully functional and bleeding edge, but note that they are not portable, they rely on the files in the folders used to build these programs you linked it to, as well as files in the ASTRO-ROOT directory.
 So please don't delete these files, move the Dev folder to another location, or delete/replace QT.
 If you do need to make a change like these, just re-run the setup script with the -r option and it will rebuild everything.
 You CAN copy the KStars.app or INDI Web Manager.app bundles to any other location on your computer and they should work just fine as long as the build folders don't get deleted.
 If you want a truly portable app bundle, you will need to use the KStars-on-OSX-Craft repository to do that.